 My Birthday Trip to Drumheller

-Enter the Canadian Badlands Passion Play
+The Canadian Badlands Passion Play

-When I got my ticket I got a pamphlet with some tips on what to bring.
+When I got my ticket, I got a pamphlet with some tips on what to bring.
 I brought along

 - Rain Poncho.
 Note that umbrellas aren’t allowed because they block the view of people behind you.

-- Baseball Hat
+- Baseball Hat.

-- Water bottle
+- Water bottle.

 The People Involved

-The scope of this play is pretty huge.
+The scope of this play is pretty enormous.
 There are a few professional actors in the show, but most are volunteers.
 Some are students who are part of the Canadian Badlands Summer School program.
 There are over 170 people in the show (including understudies and musicians).
 There are also many people in behind the scenes as well.
 A few animals (a couple of horses, and some donkeys) are in the show too.
 There are also hundreds of donors and volunteers who help to make this show possible.
 The scope of the Canadian Badlands Passion Play experience is pretty amazing.

 The Canadian Badlands Passion Play begins performances in July.
 The show runs on Fridays, Saturdays, and Sundays.
-Ticket and show information is here.
+Ticket and show information can be found here.
 Ticket prices range from $29 (for youths) up to $64 for adults.
 The venue is at 605 17 Street in Drumheller, Alberta.
-Drumheller is a small town, but this venue is a little bit outside of town.
-As there isn’t public transit here you’ll want to have a vehicle or call a local taxi service to get here.
-Give yourself plenty of time for parking.
+The Canadian Badlands Passion Play is located just outside Drumheller, and there is no public transit here.
+You’ll need a car to get to the venue or to contact a local taxi service.
+If you drive parking is free.